 Mr Eddie Tang was appointed to the Board in 2009.
-He is a member of the Audit Committee.
-After retiring from banking, he is now CEO/Director of Medvance Pte Ltd. Mr Tang holds a degree in Psychology from the University of Queensland and Masters degrees in Asian Studies and Banking/Finance from Australia and UK respectively.
-He was awarded a PhD Scholarship from Australia National University and an Honorary Doctorate of Economics by the University of Queensland.
+He is Chairman of the Nominating Committee, and member of the Audit Committee and Remuneration Committee.
+After retiring from banking, he is now CEO/Director of Medvance Pte Ltd.

+Mr Tang holds a degree in Psychology from the University of Queensland and Masters degrees in Asian Studies and Banking/Finance from Australia and UK respectively.
+He was awarded a PhD Scholarship from the Australian National University and an Honorary Doctorate of Economics by the University of Queensland.